Staying Hydrated When Hiking in the Desert Southwest

 Hydration

 The dry desert atmosphere is going to suck the water out of you in every which way.
-Your body will need plenty of water just to meet its basic needs but you will be losing plenty of water to sweat and even breathing.
+Your body will need plenty of water for hike just to meet its basic needs but you will be losing plenty of water to sweat and even breathing.
 The dry air around you literally acts like a sponge, drawing the water out of you as you don’t even realize it.
-The actual amount of water you will need to drink will vary greatly but it will be directly related to the following factors: level of exertion, time spent outside, outside temperature, and humidity.
-But when the temperatures are hitting the 90s during the day, the average hiker or backpacker should expect to require about 6 to 8 liters per day for a 6 to 8 hour day of hiking.
+The actual amount of water for hiking you will need to drink will vary greatly but it will be directly related to the following factors: level of exertion, time spent outside, outside temperature, and humidity.
+But when the temperatures are hitting the 90s during the day, the average desert hiker or backpacker should expect to require about 6 to 8 liters per day for a 6 to 8 hour day of desert hiking.

 Proper Nourishment